dapr/components-contrib/conversation/echo/README.md

 The Echo conversation provider is a **test double** designed for reliable testing of conversation components in Dapr.
 It provides predictable, deterministic responses while mimicking the structure and behavior of real LLM providers.

-## 🎯 Design Philosophy

-Echo serves as a **perfect test double**, not an AI simulation.
-Its core principles are:

-- **Predictability**: Same input always produces the same output
-- **Testability**: Easy to assert expected responses
-- **Structural Compatibility**: Mimics real LLM response structure perfectly
-- **Fast Execution**: No network calls or complex processing
-- **Tool Calling Support**: Full support for function calling with dynamic tool matching

 ## 🏗️ Architecture Overview